birdsofblacksand/birdsofblacksand.github.io/draft.md

 Consider the case where the Goblin wins.
 Sure, it's unlikely, but entirely possible.
 So the GM explains: the Goblin and Ogre compete, and the Goblin emerges victorious.

 The players look at the GM - huh?
-How did this happen?  _Why_ did this happen?
-And "the Goblin just got lucky with a dice roll" is not a satisfactory explanation.
+Why did the Ogre lose?  _Why_ did the Goblin win?
+"He just got lucky with the dice" is not a satisfactory explanation.

 The fiction matters.
 Think quick.